ActianCorp/integration-platform-docs/docs/_integration-agent/camel-routes/camel-history-management.md

 </route>
 ```

 ## Manage Unprocessed File History

 All unprocessed files will be moved to this specified configured location.
+Note that the folder location must match the target folder(s) of another camel route, e.g. run-jobconfig-with-azure-blob.

 Example:
 ```